mailcheck/mailcheck/README.md

 [GitHub Actions](.github/workflows/ci.yml) runs on pushes and pull requests, with package/API checks on Node 22 and 24 and separate Chromium, Firefox, and WebKit jobs.
 Test jobs use read-only repository permissions and no secrets, and upload browser failure evidence for seven days.
-On this fork's pushes and manual runs, a final agenthook callback reports the result after both job groups finish.
-It uses repository Actions secrets `AGENTHOOK_URL`, `AGENTHOOK_TOKEN`, and `AGENTHOOK_TOPIC`; upstream and pull-request runs skip the callback.
+On pushes and manual runs in `mailcheck/mailcheck` and `skyfallsin/mailcheck`, a final agenthook callback reports the result after both job groups finish.
+It uses repository Actions secrets `AGENTHOOK_URL`, `AGENTHOOK_TOKEN`, and `AGENTHOOK_TOPIC`; pull-request runs and other forks skip the callback.
 A failed callback fails its own job rather than hiding a delivery failure.
 The original `spec/spec_runner.html` can also still be opened manually;
 Internet Explorer is not covered by the automated suite.